REslim30/REslim30/README.md

 - 💬 Ask me about AWS, basic web-development and teaching (I was a Vietnamese teacher and a youth group organiser for a couple years so it's near and dear to my heart).
 - 📫 How to reach me: [LinkedIn](https://github.com/REslim30), [Facebook](https://www.facebook.com/huy.do.315/)
 - ⚡ Fun fact: My profile picture is a section of the [Mandlebrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set).
 I think it's a good example of the power of computing.
+- 🏡 Outside of work you'll find me reading, or exploring new (and often weird) things.
+My recent interests have been in meditation, breathing techniques, putting butter in coffee and getting over my fear of organ meats.

 ## Repositories
 I've mainly used GitHub as a place to store university work and also some personal projects.
 Let me give you a **run down my main repositories:**